Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

-At each iteration, the ESS algorithm implements a local move to add/delete and swap the latent indicators within each chain, and then a global move is to exchange and crossover the latent indicators between any two parallel tempered chains.
+We implement Gibbs samplers to obtain posterior estimates for $\bm{B}$, $\bm{\rho}$ and $\bm{\sigma}^2$, and update the latent indicator variable $\bm{\Gamma}$ via a Metropolis-Hastings sampler with parallel tempering in the same way as \cite{Bottolo2021}.
+Thompson sampling \citep{Russo2018} is used to derive the proposal for each latent indicator $\gamma_{kj}$.
+The hyper-parameter $\tau$ is updated via a random walk Metropolis sampler as proposed by \cite{Bottolo2021}.
+To overcome the prohibitive computational time in high-dimensional settings, the ESS algorithm \citep{Bottolo2010, Richardson2011} is used to update the posteriors.
+For each iteration of the MCMC sampler, after sampling the latent indicator variables $\bm{\Gamma}$, we first update the hyper-parameters ($\tau, w, w_0, \mathcal{G}$), then update the parameters $\bm{\sigma}^2$ and $\bm{\rho}$, and finally the regression coefficient matrices $\bm{B}$ and $\bm{B}_0$ (see Supplementary S3).
+At each iteration, the ESS algorithm implements a local move to add/delete and swap the latent indicator variables within each chain, and then a global move to exchange and crossover the latent indicators between any two parallel tempered chains.
 The temperature across all response variables is adapted based on the acceptance rate of the global exchange operator.
-The ESS algorithm with parallel tempering is potentially effective to search a high-dimensional model space with multiple modes \citep{Bottolo2010}.
+The ESS algorithm with parallel tempering is effective in searching a high-dimensional model space with multiple modes \citep{Bottolo2010}.